OpenZeppelin/polkadot-runtime-templates/README.md

 ### Generic Runtime Template

-This template has all the key features you expect to find on a typical L1 blockchain.
-Basic, yet comprehensive pallet set and runtime configuration.
+This template has all the basic features you expect to find on a typical L1 blockchain or parachain.
+Basic, yet preserving the most important pallets that are used in the Polkadot ecosystem today and a safe runtime base configuration.
+You can find a full list of the pallets included in this template in our [docs](https://docs.openzeppelin.com/substrate-runtimes/1.0.0/)

 ### EVM template